Emerging Leaders Awards

 The ELAs were created in 2010 as a special accolade for young women active within the communications field that were making a significant impact on the industry but were not being recognized due to age or years of experience.
 The Emerging Leaders Awards ceremony is an opportunity to hear from these up-and-coming leaders that will inspire and educate, and celebrate the value of public relations.
 The honorees will be promoted in WWPR materials and on the website.
 Honorees will be named at the awards ceremony based on their contributions as well as their potential to contribute to the industry for many years to come, making them truly emerging leaders.

-The honorees will span from different industries and will be honored in the following categories: boutique agency ELA, mid-sized agency ELA, lage/global agency ELA, nonprofit ELA honoree, corporate ELA honoree, association ELA honoree, and government ELA honoree.
+The honorees will span from different industries and will be honored in the following categories: boutique agency ELA honoree, mid-sized agency ELA honoree, lage/global agency ELA honoree, nonprofit ELA honoree, corporate ELA honoree, association ELA honoree, and government ELA honoree.

 Eligibility requirements and nomination instructions are detailed below.
-Please direct questions about nominations to Colleen Gallagher and Charmaine Riley, WWPR board members and Emerging Leaders Awards co-chairs, at ela@wwpr.org.
+Please direct questions about nominations to Charmaine Riley and Ranata Reeder, WWPR board members and Emerging Leaders Awards co-chairs, at ela@wwpr.org.

 Eligibility Requirements